eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/ContentChecks.md

 * check that the response had the status code "400"
 * check that Rule is not in Rulelist

+## upload Rule with description text length smaller than 20 characters

+tags: negative_test

+A Rule must have a description.
+Those descriptions must have a length of at least 20 characters.

+* create a valid <Ruletype> Rule
+* change description to have less than "20" characters
+* upload Rule
+* check that the response had an error
+* check that the response had the status code "400"
+* check that Rule is not in Rulelist

 ## upload Rule with description filled with one language without english

 tags: negative_test